 Figure 5.2-11.
 Foto AS16-117-18817.

-Perhaps it’s easier to locate Venus in this version of Figure 5.2-9 in which contrast has been boosted and an arrow has been added:
+Perhaps it’s easier to locate Venus in the version of Figure 5.2-9 shown in Figure 5.2-12, in which contrast has been boosted and an arrow and an enlarged detail have been added.

 Figure 5.2-12.
 Photo AS16-117-18815 (processed and annotated).